SochircaRoman/blog_site/README.md

 ## User authentification
 + The users can be authenticated using username and password.
 + The users will have 2 groups: admin and simple users

+## Working with files
+Example: Every post entity will contain one image.

+Must be implemented the following functionalities>
++ Upload cover image
++ Delete cover image